 The safety functions, such as electronic eyes that prevent door closure on people, animals, or objects, are critical and should be checked regularly.
 These safety features are the most important things to be attentive to.

-A good match between the door and opener can possibly extend the functioning years of your whole garage door system.
-If the opener is straining or under-performing, that will over time affect the entire system.
-Remember that any new door installation will require an opener with qualifying battery back-up, to prevent problems and potential risks in the event of a power outage.
+A good match between the door and the opener can extend the functioning years of your whole garage door system.
+If the opener is straining or underperforming, that will over time affect the entire system.
+Remember that any new door installation will require an opener with qualifying battery backup, to prevent problems and potential risks in the event of a power outage.

-Newer models are generally safer, more energy-efficient, and provide better home security that older, simpler doors, especially the basic tilt-up doors common in tract homes built decades ago.
-They are also available in a broader range of insulation options and come in a surprisingly extensive array of materials, textures, colors and appointments such as windows and decorative hardware that can match the look and design of the home.
+Newer models are generally safer, more energy-efficient, and provide better home security than older, simpler doors, especially the basic tilt-up doors common in tract homes-built decades ago.
+They are also available in a broader range of insulation options and come in a surprisingly extensive array of materials, textures, colors, and appointments such as windows and decorative hardware that can match the look and design of the home.
 This includes matching entry or side gates.
 Peruse our gallery pages to see numerous examples.
-Every photo shown in our web galleries is an ADS installation—we have deep experience in custom installations, both residential and commercial.
-These provide significant return on investment, which is especially important if you are anticipating selling your home in the not-to-distant future.
+Every photo shown in our web galleries is an ADS Automatic Door Specialists installation—we have deep experience in custom installations, both residential and commercial.
+These provide a significant return on investment, which is especially important if you are anticipating selling your home in the not-to-distant future.

-At ADS we take great care to provide not only excellent, detail-oriented installation of doors, gates, and openers but regular tune-ups and emergency repairs.
+At ADS Automatic Door Specialists we take great care to provide not only excellent, detail-oriented installation of doors, gates, and openers but regular tune-ups and emergency repairs.
 In most cases, responsible, regular maintenance is the best decision to extend your door’s operational lifespan.
-ADS wants you to get the best value for every dollar you spend.
+ADS Automatic Door Specialists wants you to get the best value for every dollar you spend.
 We’re glad to consult on these decisions and give you the best information so you can do what is best for you and your family.
 Repair or replace?
-Ultimately, that is up to you, and ideally for your own reasons and within your own timing.
+Ultimately, that is up to you, and ideally for your reasons and within your timing.